System Administration

 Phishing Club - SSO - Azure app registration

-Azure application registration interface for establishing SSO authentication parameters
+Azure application registration interface

 • Copy the Application (client) ID and paste into the Client ID field